zvifadzomatsenazingoni/Poverty-project/README.md

 WQ5: The total number of households per cluster which are the richest.

-WQ1Prop: The percentage of household per cluster with are ultra-poor.
+WQ1Prop: The percentage of household per cluster wicth are ultra-poor.

 PovertyWQ4: The total number of households per cluster which are not ultra-poor.

 3. District-level wealth percentage (WQ1 district.csv): The output file will contain the percentage of ultra-poverty estimates at each district in Malawi.
-This data file is used for the choropleth mapping of the ultra-poverty at the district level.
+This data file is used for the choropleth mapping of ultra-poverty at the district level.
 The column variable labels are:

 ID_1: Malawi district code.